dudmuck/lora_gateway/readme.md

 1.`$ mkdir build`
 2.`$ cd build`
 3.`$ cmake .. -DSHM=1`
-   If you do not give cmake -DSHM=1, you will build gateway HAL requiring SX1301 hardware.
+   If you do not give -DSHM=1 to cmake, you will build gateway HAL requiring SX1301 hardware.
 4.`$ make`
 You will have libloragw.a generated in the same location as the packet_forwarder expects.
 The unmodified packet forwarder uses this HAL as if it were SX1301 HAL.